AVIATION

 GA Telesis

-Benefits of Incorporating
+Benefits of Incorporating Material Handling Equipment into Aviation Operations

-Equipment Types
+Aircraft Lifting Equipment Types

-Tripod Jacks
+Aircraft Tripod Jacks

-Tripod jacks have three main legs which lift the aircraft straight up, as well as a hydraulic cylinder and pump for easy lifting.
+Tripod jacks have three main legs that lift the aircraft straight up, as well as a hydraulic cylinder and pump for easy lifting.
 Typically used to provide wing support to parked vessels, tripods can lift anywhere from 2 to 200 tons and can be used for small and commercial planes.

-Axle Jacks
+Aircraft Axle Jacks

-Axle jacks are utilized to hold up large aircraft wheels for easy access and maintenance of brakes, tires, wheels and struts during pneumatic repair.
+Axle jacks are utilized to hold up large aircraft wheels for easy access and maintenance of brakes, tires, wheels, and struts during pneumatic repair.
 Because axle jacks are placed directly under the plane and provide support from a small area, it is imperative to ensure this equipment is properly maintained.

 Overhead Cranes

-Overhead cranes are used to lift engines, sheet metal and other heavy materials and easily transport them to designated work stations.
+Overhead cranes are used to lift engines, sheet metal, and other heavy materials and easily transport them to designated work stations.
 Jib cranes offer work station support so technicians can easily lift and shift materials as needed while performing repairs.